xrrocha/tikrana-bank/notes/02-entity-classes.md

 name is not a duplicate _and_ replace the old name by the new one in the map.

-We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to be able to subvert our cherished uniqueness-ensuring mechanism.
+We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to be able to subvert our cherished uniqueness-ensuring mechanism, would we?

 [Previous: The `Entity` Interface](01-entity-interface.md)